Youth trapped on mountain face in Kerala for nearly 2 days without food, water | Law-Order

 Subsequently, Lt General Arun of Army's Southern Command informed the Chief Minister's Office (CMO) that a specialised team will be starting from Bengaluru soon, a release from CMO said.

-The team, which specialises in mountaineering and rescue, would be travelling by road with travel by helicopter at night being impossible, the release said.
+The team, which specialises in mountaineering and rescue, would be travelling by road as travel by helicopter at night being impossible, the CMO release said.

+It also said that another team would leave for Palakkad from Wellington, in Tamil Nadu, in the evening to help with rescue efforts.

+Besides the Army, the Air Force will also be joining the rescue efforts, the CMO release said and added that para commandos will be airlifted from Bengaluru to Sulur and from there they will reach Malampuzha by road.

 TV visuals indicated that after the Coast Guard efforts failed, a National Disaster Response Force (NDRF) team was attempting to reach the youth who appears to be sitting in a small recess on the mountain face.